namans3/Keyword-Extraction/README.md

             print("Original Tweet: " , tweet)
 ```

-Now we create a TextBlob of the tweet and use its inbuilt sentiment polarity score to seperat the tweets into two files <location>_p.txt for positive or neutral tweets with polarity >= 0, and <location>_n.txt for negative tweets with polarity < 0.
+Now we create a TextBlob of the tweet and use its inbuilt sentiment polarity score to seperat the tweets into two files 'location'_p.txt for positive or neutral tweets with polarity >= 0, and 'location'_n.txt for negative tweets with polarity < 0.
 ```
             blob = TextBlob(tweet)
             txtblb = blob.sentiment